Maintaining Literacy in a Digital World

 Role

-End-to-end Lead UX Designer
+Lead UX Designer

 Team

-TPM, Engineering, Academic Designers, Accessibility
+TPM, 6 Engineers, Academic Designers, Accessibility

-DISCOVERY & FRAMING
+DISCOVERY

 I took over this project after teacher research had already been completed by another designer.
 In a project full of open questions, that research gave me the structural anchor I needed before a single screen was designed.

 Teachers described the side-by-side experience of a physical book and worksheet not as a design preference, but as a pedagogical need.
-That became the structural principle for everything that followed: passage left, activity right, with the ability to move between them without friction.
+A student who has to close a book to answer a question, or who loses their place in the text every time they switch tabs, is a student whose cognitive load is working against them.
+That insight became the structural principle for everything that followed: passage left, activity right, with the ability to move between them without friction.

 THE APPROACH